-A retail license is required of every person in the business of selling or auctioning tangible personal property at retail, whether owned by the person or others, including persons operating as a marketplace facilitator as defined in Code Section 12-36-71.
-Out-of-state retailers who have physical presence nexus or economic presence nexus (i.e., remote sellers) with South Carolina are required to obtain a retail license.
+A retail license is required of every person in the business of selling tangible personal property at retail in South Carolina, including out-of-state retailers who have physical presence nexus or economic presence nexus (i.e., remote sellers) with South Carolina.
 A license must be obtained for each location of a business selling tangible personal property at retail.
 (Since the sales tax law applies to certain services, a retail license is required for each location selling at retail any service specifically subject to the sales tax.)
 Remote sellers who meet the economic nexus requirements in SC Revenue Ruling #18-14 must also obtain a retail license.